 Facts About the Lantana Flower

 One of my all time favorite reasons for growing lantana is that they are an amazing butterfly magnet!
-Butterflies cannot seem to resist lantana to the degree that where you see lantana growing on a warm day, you will also see butterflies enjoying their nectar.
+Butterflies cannot seem to resist lantana, so much so that where you see lantana growing on a warm day, you will also see butterflies enjoying their nectar.
 That is a win win for me!

-The native habitat for Lantana is in tropical and subtropical both North and South America.
+The native habitat for Lantana is in tropical and subtropical North and South America.
 They will grow on the margins of forests, and in disturbed sites.
-They can be very hardy and survive even intense heat once established.
+They can be very hardy.
+Once established, they can survive even intense heat.

 Lantana, or shrub verbena, grow as an evergreen or deciduous shrub.
 They do best in zones 9 and 10 or in Sunset's zones 12 & 13, and 15-22.
 You can find many colors of this flower now more than ever.
 From pale colors to the more bold colors.
 The intensity of the colors can change as the flower matures as well.
 You will find the colors red, orange, yellow, pinks and purples even now.
 They don't like frost, and will happily bloom until frost in many areas.
 In frost free areas, they can bloom all year if some care is taken.